UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-'frames' is a list of three dataframes, and we are able to see what those individual dataframes are with the use of subsetting tools.
+frames is a list of three dataframes, and we are able to see what those individual dataframes are with the use of subsetting tools.

 ~~~
 frames[0].head()